ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - if your problem concerns a deployed application be sure to provide [an application log](http://shiny.rstudio.com/articles/shinyapps.html#application-logging) and related errors visible in a browser console ([Firefox](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console)  [Chrome](https://developer.chrome.com/devtools/docs/console)).
 You can use [logging](http://cran.r-project.org/web/packages/logging/index.html) package to create custom log messages.
 - if you don't understand [R memory management](http://adv-r.had.co.nz/memory.html) you will most likely fail.
 You can use common monitoring tools, like [htop](http://en.wikipedia.org/wiki/Htop) or more advanced software like [Munin](http://munin-monitoring.org/) to monitor your application.
 If you see unexpected memory spikes use [lineprof](https://github.com/hadley/lineprof) to find the source of the problem.
 - keep shiny application directory clean.
 Uploading things like saved R workspace may have unexpected results.
+- double check submitted links especially if you use Rich Text Editor.
+What you see is not always what you get.

 ## Time management and deadlines